felixludos/omni-ply/README.md

 Tools and structures for stellar research code without compromises.

 This project is currently under development - lots of cool things coming soon.

+This branch contains a checkpoint during development with lots of both old and new features.
+Preparation for MVP (no init).